RadioArtz/scp-project-unreal/README.md

  There is also a rewrite to a custom engine in progress at https://github.com/juanjp600/scpcb

 This is the open-source restart of development for SCP: Project Unreal.
-The original version of this project was not set up with source control from the beginning and its codebase was too cluttered and lots of things had to be redone constantly which is why i decided to restart development from scratch.
+The original version of this project was not set up with source control from the beginning and its codebase was too cluttered and lots of things had to be redone constantly which is why I decided to restart development from scratch.

 #### Projectfile and contribution information:
 - This project uses Unreal Engine 4.27 with the AMD FSR plugin.
 [License](https://github.com/RadioArtz/scp-project-unreal/blob/main/Plugins/FSR/license.txt)